fllaca/scheriff/README.md

   -h, --help                   help for scheriff
   -R, --recursive              process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
-  -s, --schema string          (required) Kubernetes OpenAPI V2 schema to validate against
+  -s, --schema string          (required) Kubernetes OpenAPI V2 schema to validate against -S, --strict                 return exit code 1 not only on errors but also when warnings are encountered.
       --version                version for scheriff

 ```